shihabict/literature_logs/reinforcement_learning.md

    $$q_\pi(s,a) = \mathbb{E}_\pi [ G_t | S_t = s, A_t = a ]$$

-## The Bellman Equation: The Mathematical Heartbeat of RLThe
+## The Bellman Equation: The Mathematical Heartbeat of RL
-Bellman equation describes how to estimate future rewards and make optimal decisions.
+The Bellman equation describes how to estimate future rewards and make optimal decisions.
 It breaks a massive, infinite problem into a two-part recursive loop: **The Immediate Reward + The Discounted Value of the Next State**

 The Bellman equation actually says, you do not need to look all the way to the end goal to know your current value.
 If you only know the immediate reward of your next step and the value of the place where you land.